And get a peek at Chapter 1 right here:

 "Let's just walk around," I said.
 "Maybe something fun will jump out at us."

 Charisse turned her face resolutely forward, and Branden took his cue from her.
-The crowd eased and they both moved on.
+The crowd eased, and they both moved on without saying a word.

 I looked up at William.
 "They don't mean anything by it."